-Nina Bahjin-Imlan, Project Officer of International Alert Philippines, a peacebuilding NGO that provides mentoring and technical support to the Ummahat Baseco explained that building conflict-resilient communities means involving all sectors, especially marginalized youth and women.
+Nina Bahjin-Imlan, Project Officer of International Alert Philippines who helps mentor and provide technical support to the Ummahat Baseco, explained that building conflict-resilient communities means involving all sectors, especially marginalised youth and women.

 “Youth are easy targets of violent extremist groups because of the lack of opportunities for education and livelihood and employment.
 The same goes for women, especially Muslim women who face double discrimination both for being Muslims and women at the same time.
 Wala silang oportunidad para makakuha ng trabaho, wala silang boses sa lipunan, hindi sila nabibigyan ng political participation (They do not have opportunities to get jobs, they do not have a voice in society, and they are not given opportunities for political participation),” Bahjin-Imlan said.

 According to Bahjin-Imlan, women are the glue that binds communities.
 Providing them opportunities to participate in socio-economic and political activities that enhance their capacity to provide for their families eliminates the need to engage in criminal activities, reduces the influence of violent extremist groups, and uplifts their stature in the community as a strong voice or reason and compassion.

 “Mahaba at hindi naging madali ang proseso ng pagdevelop ng rice trading business ng ating women partners sa Baseco.
 Pero dahil sila ay may clear vision, at dahil meron silang napakagandang mission hindi lamang para sa kanilang mga sarili kundi pati narin sa community, ay nagawa nilang magpursige at maipatupad itong maliit na negosyo,”